-- Starting in mid-2024, most Minnesota employers will be required to submit a wage detail report, which will detail the quarterly wages received and hours worked for each employee. - Starting in late 2025, employers must notify their employees about the program.
-The PFML program will provide language for this notification. - Starting in January 2026, employers will be required to submit any premium payments due.
+- Reporting started in 3rd quarter 2024.
+Employers' existing UI accounts have been converted to joint UI and paid leave accounts.
+If you have employees that are not covered by UI you can set up a paid leave only account to report those wages. - Starting in late 2025, employers must notify their employees about the program.
+The PFML program will provide language for this notification. - Starting in April 2026, employers will be required to submit any premium payments due.